 The Medela models you should consider are Symphony (hospital-grade), Medela Freestyle, Medela Swing Maxi (double-electric) and Medela Swing (single-electric).
 All Medela breast pumps can be used with a special bustier that allows hands-free pumping.
 All Medela products available in the city use the brand’s patented 2-phase expression technology.
 This simulates the sucking rhythms of a baby, which is fast and furious for two minutes, before settling into a calmer yet deeper suck.
 Because it copies this pattern, Medela claims that it stimulates the natural milk production reflexes of mothers.
 This Swiss company is passionate about promoting breastfeeding and also offers apps, online forums, expert advice and more.

-Medela’s pumps are available at different price points, from $1,698 for the single Medela Swing pump to $23,900 for the hospital-grade Symphony version.
+Medela’s pumps are available at different price points, from $998 for the single Medela Swing pump (currently on discount) to $23,900 for the hospital-grade Symphony version.
 However, renting the Symphony is a lot more affordable.
 Besides a $6,000 deposit, you can pay per month or for up to a six-month period and opt for monthly extensions, if you continue to express breastmilk.

-A new brand that is getting rave reviews is Youha.
+A relatively new brand that is getting rave reviews is Youha.
 It’s been designed and made by a father who wanted to help his wife with her breastfeeding journey, while also giving their young child the healthiest option available.
-Youha The One is a lightweight and efficient double-electric pump.
+The original pump, Youha The One, is a lightweight and efficient double-electric pump.
 It comes at a fraction of the cost of Medela ($798) and what’s even better is that most of its parts are compatible with Medela products as well.
 This is especially useful for new mamas who may have been gifted Medela bottles as well as second-time mums who have a lot of feeding gear left over from the first baby.
+Now Youha offers two more pumps including a hands-free one and another double breast pump.

-Youha also has three choices – massage, stimulation and deep expression, with six levels of intensity for each mode.
-It also offers a personal setting function which mums who have settled into their lactation routine appreciate.
+Youha also has five modes, including massage, stimulation and deep expression, for optimal pumping.
+It also offers a personal setting function that mums who have settled into their lactation routine appreciate.
 Its touchscreen can be locked so it doesn’t accidentally get switched on while you’re carrying it around.
-Youha, which is now being recommended by a number of lactation consultants and midwives, is available at a number of stores across the city and at Hong Kong Adventist Hospital.
-You can also buy it online from the website for an additional $40 shipping charge in Hong Kong.
+Youha, which is now being recommended by a number of lactation consultants and midwives, is available at a number of stores and hospitals across the city.

 Read more: Where To Buy Nursing Bras In Hong Kong

 Korean brand, Spectra, is another popular brand by mamas in Hong Kong.
 This closed-system pump prides itself on being safe, hygienic, innovative and affordable.
 The most popular model is the Spectra S1 hospital-grade, double-electric breast pump.
 This pump can be connected to a power source or be used with the in-built rechargeable battery.
 It has two levels of night lighting, so mums can pump discreetly without waking up the baby.
 It has a massage mode, followed by an expression mode to stimulate maximum milk production.
-It’s available for $4,980.
-The S2 model ($4,380) is also hospital-grade but doesn’t have the rechargeable battery feature, so always requires a power source.
+It’s available for $4,680.
 Another popular model, especially while travelling, is the cheaper double electric model of 9 Plus, that’s easily available in many stores for $1,680.
 Spectra also offer a wide-neck manual pump for as little as $280.

 This is one of the most popular, easy to use and innovative manual pumps that originates from New Zealand.
 Made completely of silicone, this one-piece product (pump plus bottle) has no removable parts.
 It works especially well for new mamas who have excess flow and find that they leak from one breast while feeding on the other.
 You use it by simply squeezing it hard, placing the flange tightly over the nipple to create a vacuum and then letting go.
 The vacuum starts creating a sucking sensation which stimulates the breast.
 This coupled with feeding from the other breast causes milk to flow into the bottle automatically.
 To release, simply break the suction (watch this quick tutorial video here).
 Since breastmilk can be stored in the freezer for months, it is a good way to bank breastmilk, if you’re looking to return to work soon.
-The bottle is designed to have a suction-base, so it doesn’t spill when placed on a flat surface beside you.
+The bottle is designed to have a suction base, so it doesn’t spill when placed on a flat surface beside you.
 Accessories available include a cute flower stopper or a cap.
-The 100ml unit is $175 and is available online and in many baby stores across the city.
+The 100ml unit is $175 and is available online (read about the brand’s international shipping policy here) and in many stores and sites across the city.

 Another well-known brand for its bottles, sterilisers, bottle warmers and, of course, breast pumps is Philips Avent.
 The Comfort Electric model comes in double or single varieties, and there is also a manual version.
 Prices range from $480 to $2,880, depending on the model you choose and whether or not there are accessories that come with it.
 These are available easily at most online and retail baby stores.